KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 ### Step 8

+- Delete the device in the V2 platform (https://v2console.thethingsnetwork.org/).
+Without deletion the data will most probably not show up in the V3 platform.
 - If you have a TTN gateway in reach, you should now be able to communicate with the TTN server.
 - When you want to register a new TTN gateway into TTN V3 then go to https://eu1.cloud.thethings.network/console/gateways/add
   - Enter the **Gateway EUI** from the Gateway and choose a **Gateway ID**